Central Coastal Plain Capacity Use Area

 Water Level Recovery Maps

 Click on each image to see the recovery movie.
-These maps show contoured water level recovery in the Upper Cape Fear (left) and Black Creek (right) aquifers between November 2007 and November 2015 (5 foot contour interval).
-Each graphic is a link to a movie showing the recovery process every three months.
+These maps show contoured water level recovery in the Upper Cape Fear (left) and Black Creek (right) aquifers between November 2007 and November 2019 (5 foot contour interval).
+Each graphic is a link to a movie showing the recovery process every year.
 For reference, a series of annual potentiometric surface maps are available for both of these aquifers and others.

 The Environmental Management Commission has designated the 15 highlighted counties